 Eventually room temperature nog (or often fortified wines like Madeira and Sherry) were added to posset.
 In the case of nog’s union with posset a popular craft beer cocktail was concocted!
 Sweet, strong ale and custard.
 No curds.
 Yum!

-It probably was very similar to and looked much like this one.
-Or at least let me think so, do not burst my bubble.
+It probably was very similar to and looked much like this one below.

 The early immigrants to America began adding rum and then bourbon to the milk custard cocktail, the ale element was overlooked and the concept of beer nog faded away.
 The name eggnog came into play, describing the drink as you know it today.

 - eggs, milk, sugar, cream, vanilla and nutmeg

 But for the sake of flavor (and great flavor at that) – I present you with the Perrine Irish-ed version of the original eggnog.

 We make it with nitro milk stout and a very generous quantity of Irish cream.